Chart Color Schemes

 Infrastructure

-The Gap has emerging levels of nearby infrastructure activity, ranking in the 21stth percentile nationally
+The Gap has limited levels of nearby infrastructure activity, ranking in the 13thth percentile nationally

-AreaSearch has identified six infrastructure projects that could impact the local area.
+Six projects have been identified by AreaSearch as potentially impacting the area.
 These include Melanka Accelerated Accommodation Development, St Mary's Hostel Social and Affordable Housing Project, Lasseters Hotel Casino Extension And Redevelopment, Alice Springs Hospital Emergency Department Redevelopment.
-The following list details those most likely to be relevant.
+The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.